joshjohanning/joshjohanning.github.io/_posts/2022-02-07-github-apps.md

 In this post, I will go through the setup and usage of GitHub Apps in an Actions workflow with two scenarios: [Using a GitHub App to grant access to a single repository](#scenario-1-using-a-github-app-to-grant-access-to-a-single-repository) and [Using a GitHub App as a rich comment bot](#scenario-2-using-a-github-app-as-a-rich-comment-bot).

+And don't worry - you don't need any programming experience to create a GitHub App!

 ## GitHub Apps

 GitHub Apps are certainly preferred and recommended from GitHub.
 From [GitHub's documentation](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps), this fits our exact use case: